Oconnery/DirectX12_Minecraft_Clone/README.md

 A Direct X12 graphics engine with some aspects inspired by the Minecraft engine.
 Made for a Games Graphics Programming assignment.

-Features:
+Work Done By Oisin:
 - Animated textures (water).
-- Day/Night cycle with a changing sky, sound effects to represent the time of day and lighting.
-Users can easily change the day/night cycle length by changing a variable.
+- Day/Night cycle including changing sky colour, lighting and sound effects to represent the time of day.
 - A free camera.
-- etc. (to be updated)